svott7/ConcurrentChecker/README.md

 - `Go to Declaration or Usages` `Ctrl+B` `Strg+Click`
 - `Switch multi editor tabs`

 If you would like to open a certain editor, prefer using logical view instead of go to actions.
-Perhaps it is possible to deactivate user statistics if this is the issue of `Go to Declaration or Usages` `Switch multi editor tabs`

-### Editor locking
+### Editor write-lock

 To avoid some cases of freezing MPS UI, editors are read-only during checker procedure.
 Editors can be manually set to readonly or writable by executing the action `MakeThisEditorReadonlyOrWritable`.